philihp/fast-shuffle/README.md

 ## Why not use existing libraries?

-Most libraries do the shuffle in-place, which is a feature of Fisher-Yates shuffling.
+Many libraries do the shuffle in-place, which is a feature of Fisher-Yates shuffling.
 The source array can be cloned, but I like this for the simpler interface.

 Other libraries use Array.splice() to remove the element from the